 The Tradition of Edmund Rice Education

-Before long he was training the young men who responded to his invitation to join him in this enterprise.
+Before long he was training the men who responded to his invitation to join him in this enterprise.
 When Br Edmund Rice died in 1844, 117 brothers made up the small congregation that had grown up around him.

 In October 2007, the congregation of Christian Brothers handed over governance of their schools in Australia to the board of Edmund Rice Education Australia.